 If your airport has more than one terminal, look for transfer information.
 Large airports typically offer shuttle buses, people movers or airport trains to help passengers move quickly between terminals.
 Find out which services your airport offers and print an airport map to use on your travel day.

-Plan plenty of extra time, particularly during busy holiday periods, to get from one gate or terminal to another.
+Plan plenty of time, particularly during busy holiday periods, to get from one gate or terminal to another.

 At the Airport: Airport Security